The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series

-We consider the minimum subsample size $s$ larger than $[T\omega ]$, where $ \omega \in (0,1)$ is an arbitrary small positive constant.
-The trimming parameter, $\omega $, is necessary to guarantee that the quantiles estimators based on subsamples have standard asymptotic properties and plays a different role to that of smoothing parameters in long-run variance estimators.
-Our simulation study suggests that the performance of the test is not sensitive to the trimming parameters.
+for $i=1,2$.
+Let $\hat{q}_{i,t,s}(\tau_{i})=x_{it}^{\top}\hat{\beta} _{i,s}(\tau_{i})$.
+We consider the minimum subsample size $s$ larger than $[T\omega]$, where $\omega\in(0,1)$ is an arbitrary small positive constant.
+The trimming parameter, $\omega$, is necessary to guarantee that the quantiles estimators based on subsamples have standard asymptotic properties and plays a different role to that of smoothing parameters in long-run variance estimators.
+Our simulation study suggests that the performance of the test is not sensitive to the trimming parameter.

 A key ingredient of the self-normalized statistic is an estimate of cross-correlation based on subsamples: